kienpham2000/eks-workshop/content/logging/deploy.md

 Explore the fluentd.yml to see what is being deployed.
 There is a link at the bottom of this page.
 The Fluentd log agent configuration is located in the Kubernetes ConfigMap.
 Fluentd will be deployed as a DaemonSet, i.e. one pod per worker node.
 In our case, a 3 node cluster is used and so 3 pods will be shown in the output when we deploy.

 {{% notice warning %}}
 Update REGION and CLUSTER_NAME environment variables in fluentd.yml as required.
-They are set to us-west-2 and eksworkshop-eksctl by default.
+They are set to us-west-2 and eksworkshop-eksctl-yourusername by default.
 {{% /notice %}}

 ```